metarhia/protocol/docs/protocol.rst

 5. **Set** *nonce* in *Session* := *nonce* + 2.
 6. **Output** := *result*.

-When symmetric decryption of a chunk is requested, Metarhia Protocol implementation MUST follow the next algorithm:
+When symmetric decryption of a chunk is requested, |MHP| implementation MUST follow the next algorithm:

 1. **Let** *secret* := **Get** *secret* from *Session*.
 2. **Let** *data* := **Input**.